 Statements that the following are beyond the scope of the evaluation report:

-Use of seismic cable restraints for resisting loads other than earthquake induced.
+Use of seismic cable restraints for resisting loads other than earthquake-induced.

-Design of attachments, except those included the testing of assemblies.
+Design of attachments, except for those included in the testing of assemblies.

-Use of seismic cable restraints where ambient temperatures exceed 200°F (93°C) as set forth in Section E3.3.1.1 of ASCE 19, unless design for such conditions is addressed.
-In accordance with Section 2.5 of ASCE 7, design for exposure to extraordinary events need not be considered.
+Use of seismic cable restraints where ambient temperatures exceed 200°F (93°C) as set forth in Section E3.3.1.1 of ASCE/SEI 19, unless design for such conditions is addressed.
+In accordance with Section 2.5 of ASCE/SEI 7, design for exposure to extraordinary events need not be considered.

-Use where in areas where weather protection is not provided and areas where a corrosion atmosphere exists
+Use where in areas where weather protection is not provided and areas where a corrosion atmosphere exists.